KevCui/Instagrab/README.md

 - No need to register Instagram API
 - Download images and videos from Instagram directly
 - Download json data in additional, including profile data, image/video data...
+- Choose to skip image download, or/and video download, or/and json data download

 ## Dependency